 In 2007, DHOC Executive Director Dru Bergman received the Affordable Housing Leadership Award from the Illinois Mortgage Bankers Association and DHOC was named the Notable Not-for-Profit Organization of the Year at the DuPage Business Ledger’s Annual Awards for Business Excellence.

 DHOC believes strongly in accountability.
 We have annual financial audits by an independent accounting firm and biennial on-site performance reviews by HUD.
 We use a customized MS Access database to track all of our counseling clients, thus enabling us to provide quantitative performance measures.
 In addition, we provide satisfaction surveys to all clients upon completion of services and use this feedback to refine and improve our services.

 - Respect: Services must honor the dignity of the individual.

 - Collaboration: Strategic partnerships, and a sharing of both resources and obligations, will produce the most effective and widespread results.

-- Empowerment and Responsibility: Clients’ learning of the importance of financial stability, self-sufficiency and community is critical in the path to successful ownership.
+- Empowerment and Responsibility: Clients’ learning of the importance of financial stability, self-sufficiency and community are critical in the path to successful ownership.

-- Integrity: The highest standards of practices, ethics and professionalism are vital in dealings among staff, clients, the Board of Directors and the public.
+- Integrity: The highest standards of practices, ethics and professionalism are vital in dealings with staff, clients, the Board of Directors and the public.

-- Citizenship: Accessible homeownership creates a diverse and committed citizenry, thus advancing social justice while also strengthening communities, the workforce, the economy and the county as a whole.
+- Citizenship: Accessible homeownership creates a diverse and committed citizenry, thus advancing social justice while also strengthening communities, the workforce, the economy and the country as a whole.